Web Analytics — What Data to Track and How to Use It

 9. Keywords in Top 10

 How many keywords rank in the top 10 Google results.
-This is a better indicator than "ranking for one keyword."
+This is a better indicator than "ranking for one keyword" — and in our entity-first view of SEO, it's also the first signal that Google is starting to treat your domain as a source on the topic, not just another result to re-sort.

 Goal: 10-20% growth month over month.
 Monitor which keywords enter the top 10 and which drop out.